PAY RANGE: N23

 · interrelationships of social, cultural and economic factors as they affect food policy

 · public health principles and the objectives of public health programs including chronic disease prevention programs

 · public policy development process

 · paradigms for coalition and partnership building

 · interpreting and explaining food regulations and policies to various stakeholder groups

 · writing and speaking effectively on public health food policy issues

 · negotiation to achieve common goals and objectives

-· the use of Microsoft Office, nutritional analysis computer software and data management
+· the use of Microsoft Office software and data management

 · synthesize complex information concisely and clearly in written and oral communications to diverse audiences